Reilly O'Brien: AFL career

-Reilly O'Brien made his debut in the 138-point win against the in round 20, 2016 at the Adelaide Oval.
+Reilly O'Brien made his debut in the 138-point win against the in round 20, 2016, at the Adelaide Oval.
 He didn't play much football between 2016 and 2019, but broke into the side after Sam Jacobs sustained an injury.
 Jacobs was traded to at the end of the 2019 AFL season, leaving O'Brien as Adelaide's primary ruckman going into the 2020 AFL season.

 O'Brien faced controversy when he accidentally tweeted that ruckman Nic Naitanui is "lazy and unfit", attributing the mistake to a broken smartphone.
-Naitanui responded jestfully by gifting O'Brien a new phone after that weekend's game between their clubs.
-A stand-out in Adelaide's least successful season in their history, O'Brien thrived at every opportunity, winning the Malcolm Blight Medal in just his first season as the primary ruck.
-His fantastic form was rewarded with a contract extension to keep him at Adelaide until 2025.
+Naitanui responded by gifting O'Brien a new phone after that weekend's game between their clubs.

+O'Brien won the Malcolm Blight Medal in his first season as the primary ruck.
+This led to a contract extension to keep him at Adelaide until 2025.

-In 2023, with Riley Thilthorpe as his back-up ruckman, O'Brien lead the competition for hit-outs.
-Part-way through 2024, the struggling Crows chose to drop O'Brien to the SANFL in favour of Kieran Strachan in an attempt to revive the club's season.
-O'Brien returned after two games on the sidelines, and still led the competition for hit-outs and average hit-outs by the conclusion of the season.
+In 2023, with Riley Thilthorpe as his backup ruckman, O'Brien led the competition for hit-outs.
+Partway through 2024, the struggling Crows chose to drop O'Brien to the SANFL in favour of Kieran Strachan in an attempt to revive the club's season.
+O'Brien returned after two games on the sidelines, and he still led the competition for hit-outs and average hit-outs by the conclusion of the season.